-These securities represent an undivided fractional interest in a loan obligation by a borrower.
+These securities, such as collateralised debt obligations ("CDOs") and collateralised loan obligations ("CLOs"), represent an undivided fractional interest in a loan obligation by a borrower.
 They are typically purchased from banks or dealers that have made the loan or are members of the loan syndicate.
 The loan may be made to non-U.S. or U.S. companies.
 They are subject to the risk of default by the borrower.
 If the borrower fails to pay interest or repay principal, the Fund can lose money on its investment.
-The loan participations purchased by the Fund must be transferable securities.
+The loan participations purchased by the Fund must be transferable securities or money market instruments.
 Only loan participations which are "securitised" and capable of free sale and transfer to other investors and which are purchased through recognised regulated dealers are deemed to be "transferable securities" traded on Recognised Markets.
 The Fund will not invest in leveraged loan participations.